hashicorp/terraform-provider-azurerm/website/docs/r/databricks_virtual_network_peering.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Databricks Virtual Network Peering resource.
-Possible valid values must begin with a letter or number, end with a letter, number or underscore, and may contain only letters, numbers, underscores, periods, or hyphens and must be between 1 and 80 characters in length.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group in which the Databricks Virtual Network Peering should exist.
 Changing this forces a new resource to be created.

-* `workspace_id` - (Required) The Id of the Databricks Workspace that this Databricks Virtual Network Peering is bound.
+* `workspace_id` - (Required) The ID of the Databricks Workspace that this Databricks Virtual Network Peering is bound.
 Changing this forces a new resource to be created.

 * `address_space_prefixes` - (Required) A list of address blocks reserved for this virtual network in CIDR notation.
 Changing this forces a new resource to be created.

 * `remote_address_space_prefixes` - (Required) A list of address blocks reserved for the remote virtual network in CIDR notation.
 Changing this forces a new resource to be created.

-* `remote_virtual_network_id` - (Required) The Id of the remote virtual network.
+* `remote_virtual_network_id` - (Required) The ID of the remote virtual network.
 Changing this forces a new resource to be created.

 ~> **NOTE:** The remote virtual network should be in the same region as the databricks workspace.
 Please see the [product documentation](https://learn.microsoft.com/azure/databricks/administration-guide/cloud-configurations/azure/vnet-peering) for more information.